Water Quality - Frequently Asked Questions

 What can cause the tap water to be cloudy or milky?
 Cloudy water commonly is caused by air in the water.
 If the cloudiness does not dissipate when the water is allowed to stand, the cloudiness may be due to some other cause.
 To help determine the cause(s) of cloudiness of your drinking water, please notify the Water Department at 480-266-6336 or 480-266-6911.

 What can cause tap water to taste like salt?
-High chloride ion concentration can produce a salty taste in tap water.
+High sodium or chloride ion concentrations can produce a salty taste in tap water.

 What can cause tap water to smell like bleach?
 Chlorine used for disinfection of drinking water may produce a bleach odor in the tap water.

 What should I do if I turned on a faucet and the water coming out is discolored?
 Do not be alarmed.
-Run your faucets for about five minutes to make sure the water is clear.
-If the water does not clear within a few minutes, please notify the Water Department at 480-266-6336 or 480-266-6911.
+Run your faucets for about ten minutes to make sure the water is clear.
+If the water does not clear within ten minutes, please notify the Water Department at 480-266-6336 or 480-266-6911.

 If you have further questions or concerns, please fill out this on-line request for water quality inquiry.
 You may also call Public Works at 480-503-6400 (Monday through Friday, 8am-5pm) and a customer service representative will be happy to assist you.